fitsumcs/LearnWordpress/README.md

 * Introduction to Content Management System(CMS)
 * Wordpress Installation and Configuration
 * Working with Wordpress
-* Working with Theme Development
+* Theme Development
-* Working with Plugin Development
+* Plugin Development

 ###### The repo will be updated frequently